 All clear now?
 I didn’t think so either.

 Tai chi concepts use philosophy, physics, theory, and metaphor to describe ideas that enable a person to progress faster in tai chi.
-Many instructions are difficult to understand because they involve foreign ideas and are relating external movements with internal feelings and thought patterns.
+Many instructions are difficult to understand because they involve foreign ideas and are tying external movements with internal feelings and thought patterns.
 Tai chi concepts are ideas that are intended to make teaching more clear.

 Hsu – Shih or Insubstantial – Substantial